-Nettles are high in iron, potassium, manganese, calcium, vitamins A, C, and protein (a whopping 25% protein).
-Nutritionally nettles are better than Popeye’s spinach in terms of nutrition.
+Nettles are high in iron, potassium, manganese, calcium, vitamin A, vitamin C, and a 25% of protein.
+Nettles are better than Popeye’s spinach in terms of nutrition.
 They have more protein and calcium.
-They have a lot more health benefits… and almost the same taste.
+They have a lot more health benefits and share the taste.

 It is not difficult to harvest them safely.
 Some rubber gloves would provide enough protection.
 You’ll also need a small bucket and a pair of kitchen scissors.
 Snip the stems right below the top four leaves of the nettle plants and let them fall into the pot or bucket.

 My grandmother picked them with her bare hands and she said that after picking up 10-15 stinging nettles you won’t feel a thing.

 Nettles are a type of food that can be eaten during a famine, just like Bark Bread, Sego lily bulbs, or orache.

 So it will be safe to sort the nettles from other weeds or dirt.

-Wash the nettles very, very well!
-(I did it 3 times)
+Wash them very, very well!
+(I washed the nettles carefully 3 times.)

-Boil the nettles for 5 minutes (5 min when the water is effectively boiling).
-When you’ll remove them from the pot, you’ll notice that you are left with only a handful of nettles.
+Boil the nettles for 5 minutes (5 minutes when the water is effectively boiling).
+When you remove them from the pot, you’ll notice that you are left with only a handful of nettles.

-Don’t throw away all the water yet (it should be green by now).
+Don’t throw away all the water (it should be green by now).
 Or at least keep one glassful.
 You’ll need it in a few moments.
 But you can also keep some because it is very nutritious.
-My parents were drinking it. (but it’s not tasty at all)

 Now it’s time to blend the nettles and add one large tablespoon of flour.

 Stir the nettles and add some of the water left from boiling the nettles (at least half a glass).
 Pour in a pot just a little bit of olive oil and add the nettles.

-Grate a horseradish just to “sprinkle” over the nettles (like bellow).
+Grate a horseradish to “sprinkle” it over the nettles.

-Now it’s ready!
-You may enjoy it just like that, but I prefer it with polenta, some goat cheese and an egg.
+Now it is all ready!
+You may enjoy it without other ingredients, but I prefer it eating it with polenta, goat cheese and an egg.